Lifailon/oh-my-posh-themes/README.md

 Import-Module themes-performance
 ```

-Choose a theme (theme is loaded directly from the GitHub repository):
+Choose a theme (theme and script is loaded directly from the GitHub repository, nothing is saved in the system):

 ```PowerShell
 Set-PoshTheme -Theme System-Sensors